Active Projects

 As each season goes by, what we grow becomes better adapted to local conditions.

-We also want to save and exchange seeds of local native forest species, encouraging everyone to increase the diversity of species growing on their land and to facilitate the regeneration of healthy natural ecosystems in these valleys.
+In addition, we save, grow and exchange seeds of local native forest species, encouraging everyone to increase the diversity of species growing on their land and to facilitate the regeneration of healthy natural ecosystems in these valleys.

 LOCAL KNOWLEDGEBANK